My Daughter Is 7 And Two Boys Grabbed Her 'Chest' Playfully: I Can't Do Anything About It

-She looked tinier than usual, and then she said it out loud, "Today, at the park, a boy squeezed my chest."Share
+She looked tinier than usual, and then she said it out loud, "Today, at the park, a boy squeezed my chest."Share this quote

 My world fell apart in that second but I tried to keep my voice calm and asked her to tell me what happened.
 She told me how two bhaiyas cornered her on the slide and started to 'playfully' grab her chest.
 She didn’t realise at first but then she started feeling uncomfortable.
 She remembered our talk about 'safe touch' and immediately reported the incident to an uncle.
 The boys ran away.

 I looked at her little face and choked by my tears of rage, I sat next to her and held her.
 I told her that what happened to her was not okay.
 That it was absolutely not okay for anyone to touch her in a way that made her uncomfortable or feel pain.
 I told her she did a great thing by running away and complaining to a trusted adult.
 I told her that I love her and that she was amazing and that we would try our best to see that nothing of the sort ever happened again.

 With a little sigh she said, "It was bad."
 We sat side-by-side, her head leaning into my chest in silence for a while.Share this quote

 Apart from the bile-like-revulsion, lava-like anger and tsunami-like-despair that passed through me, there was one reverberating subconscious thought rattling against the confines of my brain, 'Her first...'.